-Design of Evaluation
+Level of Analysis Design of Evaluation

-- 38. All evaluations must be initiated through an evaluation inception report, which outlines the evaluation approach, including all relevant aspects of the evaluation design.
+- 37. Evaluations will be conducted at the project level of analysis. - 38.
+All evaluations must be initiated through an evaluation inception report, which outlines the evaluation approach, including all relevant aspects of the evaluation design.
 The design and planning of the evaluation is intended to ensure timely, valid and reliable information.
 It also provides the project team and stakeholders associated with the project a clear understanding of the evaluation team's basis for the evaluation assessment and a clear roadmap for how the evaluation team will carry out activities necessary to complete the evaluation. - 39.
-Key elements of the evaluation inception report should include: - Identification of the subject of the evaluation and relevant context. - Purpose of the evaluation: why the evaluation is being conducted at this time, who needs the information and why. - Objectives of the evaluation: what the evaluation aims to achieve (e.g., assessment of the results of the project). - Scope: what aspects of the project will be covered, and not covered, by the evaluation. - Identification and description of the evaluation criteria (including relevance, effectiveness, results, efficiency and sustainability). - Key evaluation questions. - Methodology, including approach for data collection and analysis, and stakeholder engagement. - Rationale for selection of the methods and selection of data sources (i.e., sites to be visited, stakeholders to be interviewed). - Work plan, organizational structure, roles and responsibilities, and budget.
+Key elements of the evaluation inception report should include: - Final subject of the evaluation, and relevant context - Purpose of the evaluation: why is the evaluation being conducted at this time, who needs the information and why? - Objectives of the evaluation: what the evaluation aims to achieve (e.g. assessment of the results of the project, etc.) - Scope: what aspects of the project will be covered, and not covered, by the evaluation - Identification and description of the evaluation criteria (including relevance, effectiveness, results, efficiency, and sustainability) - Key evaluation questions in the form of a questionnaire - Methodology including approach for data collection and analysis, and stakeholder engagement - Rationale for selection of the methods, and selection of data sources (i.e. sites to be visited, stakeholders to be interviewed) - Final system for data management and maintenance of records - Intended products and reporting procedures - Potential limitations of the evaluation - Work plan, organizational structure, roles and responsibilities, and budget.